Need An Answer To Your Foot And Ankle Questions? Read Through Our FAQ

 How do orthotics work?

 Like most of our patients, you may elect to use two pairs of orthotics to cover all your needs on a daily basis.
 Full-length, custom-made orthotic devices are to be inserted inside your orthotic-friendly shoes, running shoes, golf shoes, hiking boots or sandals in replacement of the removable insole.
 Thin 3/4, custom-made orthotics are meant to fit into tight dress or dancing shoes, dress winter boots, soccer cleats, skates or ski boots.
 According to the findings a thorough clinical and radiological exam, foot orthoses are specifically designed to improve the overall alignment of the weight-bearing bones and joints within your feet and ankles, thus straightening up your legs, knees, hips and back.
 Foot orthoses are to be worn 16 hours each day under the heel, arch and ball of your foot.
 They are specially and intricately designed to realign your ankle and heel bones to promote a better force transfer down to toes and up to your neck (yes, all that way!) to alleviate pain in your feet, legs, knees, hips and spine, as well as to restore balance, improve sports performance, prevent or alleviate osteoarthritis, and relieve foot fatigue at the end of the day.
 They work hard for you!
+And don’t forget: at Ottawa Foot Clinic, you get a satisfaction guarantee.
+If you have any problem with the way you were welcomed and served, let us know so we fix the problem fast in a way to exceed your expectations.

 If you have had an attack of gout in your big toe, it goes without saying that you would definitely like to avoid another one.
 Following a gout diet can be a step in that direction.
 Once you learn which foods to avoid with gout, you can stop them from triggering that severe pain in your toe joints and exercise more control over the disease.
 Here is a helpful classification of foods from the Arthritis Foundation: